rutuja-shahale/Revenue-Insights-Dashboard/README.md

 # Super-Store-Sales-Dashboard

+✽ Introduction:-

+• Office Essentials Plus is an Indian retail store providing office, personal, and furniture needs - all delivered to your doorstep.

-✽ Objective:-
+✽ Business Problem:-

-• Dashboard Creation: Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.
+• The retail store lacks an efficient data analytics strategy to harness its diverse data sources for generating actionable insights.

 • Data Analysis: Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts.